EyemazingCapstone/sightlife/README.md

   - Version 1.3.3
   - http://tether.io/docs/
   - A positioning engine to make overlays, tooltips and dropdowns.

+### Additional Tools:

+We developed an informational YouTube video to be embedded in the website.
+Case studies on the map are linked to Docs.com, and were developed using Sway.

 ### Components that can be changed